andrecomper/Random-Password-Generator/README.md

 # Random-Password-Generator

-Random password generator where you choose on your own the length of the password
+To start the code use "py.exe" and then the name of the file (in Visual Studio Code)